concepticon/concepticon-data/RELEASING.md

   - using `CLLD Concepticon 1.0.0` as the title
   - and giving the citation as release description:

-> List, Johann-Mattis & Cysouw, Michael & Forkel, Robert (eds.)
-2016.
+> List, Johann-Mattis & Cysouw, Michael & Greenhill, Simon & Forkel, Robert (eds.)
+2018.
 Concepticon.
 > A Resource for the Linking of Concept Lists.
 > Jena: Max Planck Institute for the Science of Human History.
 > Available online at http://concepticon.clld.org